Welcome to the U

 Review Admissions Standards and Deadlines

-The University of Utah accepts undergraduate applications for the spring semester, summer term and fall semester.
+The University of Utah accepts undergraduate applications for the spring semester, summer terms and fall semester.

 The University of Utah academic calendar is divided into three semesters.

-International Students must meet application deadlines and I-20 document deadlines.
+Remember: International students must meet both application deadlines and I-20 document deadlines.

 Submit Your Application